What a Policy of Real Solidarity With the Syrian People Looks Like

 Kudaimi agrees that this is where the U.S. should throw its support.

 These groups—especially the Local Coordinating Committees that in some cases have morphed into community journalism teams—support democracy and are an alternative to hardline, anti-government militias.
-She requests that well-intentioned people in the United States to educate others to dismantle “the false notion that the choice is between the regime and extremist groups.”
+Kudaimi requests that well-intentioned people in the United States educate others to dismantle “the false notion that the choice is between the regime and extremist groups.”

 Supporters of that strategy would want to act soon because the Local Coordinating Committees have diminished under oppression.
 But they still exist, as author Joseph Daher told Antidote Zine, and even held a local election in January in Idlib Province—the location of the most recent chemical attack blamed on Assad.